fortedigital/EpiserverRedirects/README.md

 The module has the possibility to automatically manage redirects in solution.
 Key features:
  - Allow editors to manage redirects from old urls, add redirects from some legacy addresses etc.,
     - This is possible via user interface (adding new "Redirects" tab in Episerver panel top menu)
- - Import redirects from file,
+ - Import redirects from file - see section `Import redirects from CSV file`
-    - To import redirects, in "Redirects" tab upload a CSV file containing two columns: old url and the new url (just URL paths, without the domains).
-When uploading files multiple times, duplicate redirections are overwritten.
  - Create redirects automatically.
     - There is automatic redirect created every time the path to a published page changes, taking into account different scenarios:
         - changing URL Segment of a page,